Ritual vs. Perelel: Which Prenatals Come Out On Top?

 In my experience with vitamins, including prenatals, taste isn’t always a selling factor.
 Whether it’s an overly fishy dose of DHA or a chalky multivitamin, most manufacturers don’t consider the daily experience of consuming their pills.
 That’s not the case with one of our contenders.

-Ritual prenatals come in two flavors: citrus and mint.
-I’ve been taking the citrus flavor and find it pleasantly lemony.
-The taste doesn’t linger after you swallow though, which I appreciate.
+Ritual prenatals come in two essences: citrus and mint.
+I’ve been taking the citrus-essenced option and find it pleasantly lemony.
+The taste doesn’t linger after you swallow, though, which I appreciate.
+In fact, findings from their clinical study show that moms taking Essential Prenatal rated it easier to take/swallow than the leading competitor.*†

 Winner: Ritual